PHASE III: ADVANCED CLINICAL PHASE

 SUB-INTERNSHIPS

-A four-week sub-internship in either medicine, pediatrics, obstetrics/gynecology, emergency medicine, urology, orthopaedics, anesthesiology or general surgery is required.
+A four-week sub-internship in either medicine, pediatrics, obstetrics/gynecology, emergency medicine, urology, orthopaedics, anesthesiology, general surgery, plastic surgery or family medicine is required.
 Sub-internship course objectives and evaluation forms were standardized during the early part of curriculum reform.
 All objectives were linked to overall institutional objectives.

 COURSE OBJECTIVES OF ALL SUB-INTERNSHIPS

-Demonstrate the ability to recognize personal limitations and use self-directed learning, evidence based medicine, and access appropriate resources to answer clinical questions
+- Demonstrate the ability to recognize personal limitations, to use self-directed learning, evidence-based medicine and to access appropriate resources to answer clinical questions.

 ADVANCED CLINICAL EXPERIENCE (ACE)